Susan Buttner, untitled, 2019, installation photograph, courtesy the artist, RHA Studio, RHA, Dublin.

 Research into the body, orphaned from belonging, Buttner engages with a small group of women as part of the project Chewing Gum in My Hair, which explored vulnerability, injury, and pain, the health impact of vaginal mesh surgery on the individual and collective body and the politics of female subjectivity.

 The project culminated in a series of sculptural installations and video recordings at the RHA and at Flax Studios Belfast.
-It will culminate as a live performance, choreographed by Buttner with dancers Rebecca Reilly and Ella Clarkson, and will form part of the PLATFORM 2021 Exhibition, curated by Sharon Murphy at the Draíocht Arts Centre.
+It will culminate as a live performance, choreographed by Buttner with dancers Rebecca Reilly and Sarah Ryan, and will form part of the PLATFORM 2021 Exhibition, curated by Sharon Murphy at the Draíocht Arts Centre.